nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

                    that users need to access on a regular basis.
 As users are enrolled in numerous lessons, the number of contacts to track can be overwhelming.
   * **Highlights:**
     * This feature requires development in all the components of Cap 5 Buddy: `Logic`, `Model`, `Storage` and `Ui`.
 As such, in-depth analysis of how the components interacted with each other was required.
-Also, it does not that all contact fields as compulsory when creating contacts.
+Also, it provides flexibility for users as not all contact fields are compulsory when creating contacts.
-    * This feature considers that it would be impractical to specify all contact fields as compulsory when creating contacts.
-As such, several contact fields were made optional.
-      Since certain contact details of a contact might be absent, defensive programming was used extensively to ensure such cases were handled appropriately to prevent potential bugs from surfacing.
   * Relevant Pull requests: [\#228](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/228)
                             [\#249](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/249)
                             [\#250](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/250)